Rutujaasabe/Rutujaasabe/README.md

 - 🌱 I’m currently learning **Java**

-- 👯 I’m looking to collaborate on **Cancer Detection Using Machine Learning**
+- 👯 I’m doing a project on  **Cancer Detection Using Machine Learning**

 - 💬 Ask me about **java , SQL , HTML**